bootkernel/git-commands/README.md

 4) <b>git commit</b> #commit to the git after a change

 Note:
-.gitignore can be added just by using the basic <b>touch .gitignore</b> from the terminal inside the local folder.
+.gitignore can be added just by using the <b>touch .gitignore</b> from the terminal inside the local folder.